elementary-Inc/blog/_posts/2023/2023-09-04-os-7-1-available-now.md

 [Jeremy](https://github.com/jeremypw) fixed an issue in Files where sometimes folder contents were incorrect until the folder was refreshed.

+This release of Files sports a new Tab Bar powered by LibHandy with improved animations, smoother drag-and-drop, and reorganized tab context menus, bringing it more in line with Web.
+[Jeremy](https://github.com/jeremypw) has also rewritten the way color tags are stored using extended file attributes instead of a database; This means tags should be better preserved when restoring from the Trash for example and you've no need to fear because Files will automatically update your tags to use the new system in the background.
+He also solved several issues around refreshing and temporary files as well as making sure that tab history is properly preserved when opening Files from another app.

 # Music

 Music can now accept Drag and Drop of whole folders, thanks to [Jeremy](https://github.com/jeremypw), and you can secondary click on a folder in Files and open it with Music thanks to [Aitor](https://github.com/aitor-gomila).
 Plus it's been updated to the latest Flatpak platform which fixes issues with certain animations.